thumbliner/thumbliner/loop.md

 Makes a purchase, waits for delivery, tries it out, updates buying behavior.
 When feedback is delayed, one leans on brand and reputation.

 ### Politician
 Delivers a message, gathers feedback through observation and polls, then adapts.
-Voter reaction is the signal.
+Votes are signals.

 ### Entrepreneur
 Bets scarce time and capital on what the shopper will purchase.
 Profit and loss are market feedback.